 Skip to main content

-If the criteria or instructions are missing, ask the assistant to request clarification instead of guessing.
+If the assignment instructions are unclear, tell the AI to ask for clarification instead of guessing.

 Grade this submission.